 of renewable energy.
 Our wind projects foster economic development while demonstrating the company’s commitment

 to renewable energy and environmental respect.
 No other U.S. rate-regulated utility owns more wind-powered

-In December 2010, MidAmerican Energy announced it would add 593.4 megawatts of new wind-powered generation in Iowa.
+In 2011, MidAmerican Energy added 593.4 megawatts of new wind-powered generation to its existing wind portfolio

+in Iowa.
 The projects included the 443.9-megawatt Rolling Hills wind project, located in Adair, Adams and Cass

 counties; the 119.6-megawatt Laurel wind project, located in Marshall County; and the 29.9-megawatt Pomeroy

 wind expansion project, located in Pocahontas and Calhoun counties.
-The final portion of the 593.4-megawatt expansion project was
+The three projects consist of 258 wind

-In 2012, MidAmerican Energy solidified its No. 1 ranking when it completed a 407-megawatt wind expansion project in Iowa.
+In 2012, MidAmerican Energy solidified its No. 1 ranking when it completed a 406.9-megawatt wind expansion

-With the 2012 expansion project complete, 2,285 megawatts, or approximately 30 percent of MidAmerican Energy’s total owned
+Prior to the Wind VIII expansion, approximately 2,285 megawatts, or nearly 30 percent, of MidAmerican Energy’s total owned

 generation capacity came from the company’s 1,267 wind turbines.
 Once the expansion is complete,

 approximately 3,335 megawatts, or approximately 39 percent, of MidAmerican Energy’s total owned generation